 If you were asked to list as many of your favourite classic Scottish dishes as you could, what would come top?
 A random selection of Scots were asked the same question at the beginning of food blog Munchies eclectic Guide to Scotland, and all came out with the same answer.
 Haggis, haggis and more haggis

-If you’re looking for the truly authentic way of serving traditional haggis (and vegetarian haggis too), bashed neeps and tatties are a must.
+If you’re looking for the truly authentic way of serving traditional haggis (and vegetarian haggis too), bashed neeps (turnips) and tatties (potatoes) are a must.
 Be as fancy as you like in preparing your plate.
-Served in a tower is one way to impress your guests, but a generous scoop of each on a plate lines the … Continue reading How to cook haggis, Bashed Neeps and Tatties
+Served in a tower is one way to impress your guests, but a generous scoop of each on a plate … Continue reading How to cook haggis, neeps and tatties